Ly0n/SeleryAction/README.md

 1. The [Gitub](https://github.com/settings/tokens) and [Libraries.io](https://libraries.io/api) tokens are easy to obtain.
 Simulate payouts without the [coinbase token](https://www.coinbase.com/settings/api) to find the right settings.
 Set `include_dependencies = False for testing SeleryAction without a Libraries.io token.

 2. Create a dedicated Coinbase account with limited amounts.
 OpenSelery is based on the APIs of The Libraries.io, Github and Coinbase.
 To provide service you need to create tokens in the corresponding accounts.
-Setting simulation to false will require your Coinbase tokens.
+Setting `simulation = false` will require your Coinbase tokens.
 Configure the [access control settings](https://github.com/protontypes/openselery/wiki/Coinbase-Settings) of the automated Coinbase account.

 3. Never transfer or store large values with automated cryptocurrency wallets.
-Use recurring automated transaction from another account to recharge you wallet on a regular base.
+Use [recurring automated buys](https://blog.coinbase.com/easier-recurring-buys-and-sells-on-coinbase-9a3cd7ea934e) to recharge you wallet on a regular base.

 4. Transfer some money to this wallet for testing.
 See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transferring money to the Coinbase account.